 There other helpful rules, but I find these to be the basis of the concept.
 Some people actually do use paper to organize their task lists, but I spend most of my time in front of a PC, so I chose the computerized route.
 I also had another motive–I want to be able to sync to my desktop and phone so I can have my list with me everywhere, and I can enter tasks on my phone and instantly sync with my PC.

 This also simplified my software approach.
 I was already a fan of Outlook, and am extremely dependent on it for organizing my life.
 But in the past, this was pretty much limited to the calendar and address book functions.

-Let me give you an example.
-I used “me” earlier, but that just to represent personal stuff.
-Let’s use an example that’s a little more practical, like building a web page for my brother in law.
-We’ll make a category called “arrowbail,” since that’s the name of the web site.
-This is also, be default, the name of the project.
+Let’s use an example that applies to a project, like building a web page for my brother in law.
+We’ll make a list called “arrowbail,” since that’s the name of the web site.

 Tasks might be: